gowrizrh/mithril/README.md

 **Why name Mithril?**

-Mithril is a from Middle-earth which resembles silver but is stronger and lighter than steel and, I like lord of the rings 🙂
+Mithril is a metal from Middle-earth which resembles silver but is stronger and lighter than steel and, I like lord of the rings 🙂

 ## Environment
-This project was developed on PHP 7.4 with the lumen microframework.
+This project is written on PHP 7.4 with the lumen microframework.

 ## Running the project
 1. Run `composer install`
-2. Simply open the project folder and use php's in built server to serve the public directory 3.`php -S localhost:8000 -t public`
+2. Simply open the project folder and use php's in built server to serve the public directory
+3. `php -S localhost:8000 -t public`

 ### API Documentation